arjunan-k/Customer_Segmentation/Blog.md

 # <p align = 'center'>BUSINESS SOLUTIONS FOR THE CUSTOMER & PRODUCT SEGMENTATION</p>
 After Customer Segmentation and Products Grouping using SQL, We will be having different segments of customers and groups of sold together products.
 So our aim is to bring back Customers and increase sales of brought together Products.
-I will be providing general business solution for retail sales along with our Vehicle Product Sales in data.
+I will be providing general business solutions for retail sales along with our Vehicle Product Sales in data.

 ## CUSTOMER SEGMENTATION